 Best Budget: EcoSmart A19 Non-Dimmable LED Light Bulb (60-watt equivalent)

-Brighten up your bathroom with these affordable bulbs from EcoSmart.
-Each bulb matches the light output of a 60-watt incandescent bulb, but instead only uses 9 watts of energy.
+Brighten up your bathroom with these affordable EcoSmart A19 Non-Dimmable LEDs.
+Each bulb matches a 60-watt incandescent bulb's light output but only uses 9 watts of energy.
 These budget light bulbs are great for bathrooms since they produce 840 lumens of light.
-The cool daylight color (5000K) is also appreciated by those looking for a bright, clean source of light in the bedroom.
+If you're looking for a bright, clean source of light in the bathroom, the cool daylight color (5000 Kelvin) could be just what you're looking for.
+However, if you like a bit of warmth, you won't find that in this option.

+The average lifespan for these EcoSmart bulbs is 11,000 hours—which is slightly less than half of the life expectancy for other LED bulbs.
+Still, it's hard to beat the affordability of this multiple-pack of EcoSmart LED bulbs.
 Overall, this bulb produces a crisp light that is excellent for any task where color and clarity are important.

-The average lifespan for these EcoSmart bulbs is 11,000 hours—which is a little less than half of the life expectancy for other LED bulbs.
-At the same time, a four-pack costs under $6.
-So for affordable bathroom lighting, it's hard to beat the value of these EcoSmart LED bulbs.

 Best Splurge: Tala G25 Porcelain II Lightbulb (40-Watt Equivalent)